nathanxu0317/AdvancedLaneFinding/README.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][image4]

+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

+![alt text][image9]

 #### 3. Combined threshold filter.